bauerbach95/theme-academic-cv/content/authors/admin/_index.md

 education:
   courses:
     - course: PhD in Genomics & Computational Biology
-      institution: University of Pennsylvania<br>Perelman School of Medicine
+      institution: University of Pennsylvania  \nPerelman School of Medicine
       year: 2023
     - course: MA in Statistics
       institution: Univervity of Pennsylvania Wharton School of Business